chang2000/rolling-vimrc/README.md

 ## Tips:

 The main configuration file is actually `~/.vim/vimrc`, thus you'd better delete the `.vimrc` in in your home dictionary.
-Or, to make it more safe, create a `vimrc` with only online
+Or, to make it more safe, create a `vimrc` with only one line
 ```bash
 source ~/.vim/virmc
 ```